Purina Presents: Meet Alaska and Wes in Pet of the Week

 Alaska is about six months old.
 She is super sweet but a little shy at first.
 But when she gets comfortable she loves to play and loves to cuddle.

-She likes other cats and to play with other cats.
+She likes other cats and plays with other cats.
 She has been spayed, microchipped, vaccinated, ready to go.

 Wes is about ten months old and about 40 pounds.
 Not exactly sure 100 percent on the breed but we do expect him to get a little bit bigger as well since he is only ten months.